Peterborough Rangers: History

-Early Years
+Early years

 With the passing of the Militia Act of 1855, the first of a number of newly-raised independent militia companies were established in and around the Peterborough region of Canada West (now the Province of Ontario).

 On 3 May 1867, the 57th Peterborough Battalion of Infantry was authorized for service by the regimentation of seven of these previously authorized independent militia rifle and infantry companies.
-It’s Regimental Headquarters was at Peterborough and had companies at Peterborough, Ashburnham, Norwood and Hastings, Ontario.
+Its regimental headquarters was at Peterborough and had companies at Peterborough, Ashburnham, Norwood and Hastings.

-On 16 January 1880, the battalion was Redesignated as the 57th Battalion of Infantry Peterborough Rangers.
+On 16 January 1880, the battalion was redesignated as the 57th Battalion of Infantry Peterborough Rangers.

 The North West Rebellion

 On 10 April 1885, the 57th Battalion of Infantry Peterborough Rangers mobilized a company for active service with The Midland Battalion where it served in the Alberta Column of the North West Field Force.
 On 24 July 1885, the company was removed from active service.

 Early 1900s

-On 8 May 1900, the 57th Battalion of Infantry Peterborough Rangers was Redesignated as the 57th Regiment Peterborough Rangers.
+On 8 May 1900, the 57th Battalion of Infantry Peterborough Rangers was redesignated as the 57th Regiment Peterborough Rangers.